Surprising facts about Easter packaging

 Chocolate eating throughout the rest of the year

-The organisation “Make Chocolate Fair” believes up to two million children may work on cocoa plantations in Ghana and Ivory Coast.
+The organisation “Make Chocolate Fair” believes up to two million children may work on cocoa plantations in Ghana and the Ivory Coast.
 Around a quarter of these are likely to be in exploitative conditions.

 Weird and wonderful chocolate facts

-Historical and unusual facts on chocolate
+Historical and unusual facts about chocolate

-You wouldn’t expect an article on Easter eggs and not to see some interesting, historical and frankly bizarre facts on one of the nation’s favourite treats?
+You wouldn’t expect an article on Easter eggs and not see some interesting, historical and frankly bizarre facts on one of the nation’s favourite treats?

 Chocolate facts and figures